 - etc …

-11. Blockquote.
-Select this menu item to insert a blockquote into your content.
-Select the section of text you want to show up in the blockquote and click this menu button.
+11. Block Quote.
+Select this menu item to create a block quote.
+Simply select the content you want to show up as a block quote and click this button.

-To exit the quote press the “Enter” key to create a line of space and then click the blockquote button again and this will return your text to normal.
+To exit the blockquote press the “Enter” key to create a line of space and then click the blockquote button again and this will return your text to normal formatting.

-12. Divider Line.
-Click this item to insert a divider into your content …
+12. Dividing Line.
+Use this feature to insert a divider into your content …

 13. Align Left